GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/other/western_blot.rst

 1. Wash the membrane with DI water for 5 minutes using agitation.
 2. Block the membrane with blocking solution for 30-60 minutes at room temperature with agitation.
 Alternatively, block overnight at 2-8°C. (NW does 60 min at RT).
-3. Incubate the membrane with 4 mL/10 cm of primary antibody diluted (at manufacturer’s recommended dilution) in 10% blocking solution overnight at 2-8°C.
+3. Incubate the membrane with 4 mL/10 cm of primary antibody diluted (at manufacturer's recommended dilution) in 10% blocking solution overnight at 2-8°C.
 4. Wash the membrane 3 times for 10 minutes each in TBST using agitation to remove any unbound primary antibody.
-5. Incubate blot with 4 mL/10 cm of secondary antibody HRP-conjugate at a 1:10,000 dilution (or at the manufacturer’s recommended dilution) for 30 minutes to 1 hour at room temperature using agitation.
+5. Incubate blot with 4 mL/10 cm of secondary antibody HRP-conjugate at a 1:10,000 dilution (or at the manufacturer's recommended dilution) for 30 minutes to 1 hour at room temperature using agitation.
 (NW does 1 hr at RT)

    .. note:: BAD recommends starting with 1:20k for 1°Ab and 1:50k for 2°Ab.
 BAD uses 1:50k for both 1° and 2° for beta-actin.
 This is because the SuperSignal West Femto Substrate works better with very diluted antibodies.